 When wanting to explore a city by bike I look for a few key criteria including well-marked and easy to navigate bike routes.
 These should also be safe, preferably scenic, properly maintained and for those who don’t bring their own along, the city should have a good bike rental shop.
 Here then are my top five bike friendly cites:

-In “Queen City”, you’ll find a system great for both travellers and locals.
-For only $7/day grab a bike-share bike and park it at any designated station or lock it up using the integrated lock provided.
+In “Queen City”, you’ll find a system great for both travellers and locals: grab a Bike Share bike and park it at any designated station or lock it up using the integrated lock provided.
 But like most bike shares, they don’t come with a helmet, so be sure to bring your own.

 My favorite riding destination in Toronto is the lakeshore bike path.
 In summer, an early morning ride is ideal, but it is equally beautiful in the fall when the leaves are changing and temperatures are more comfortable.
 After a ride along the lakefront I like to stop in at Sugar Beach before heading into the historical Distillery district where cool shops, cafes and restaurants line the no-car cobblestone paths and take your mind away from the urban sprawl.